 Quotes About The Death Of A Friend

-Interesting in learning more about Friendship Day, including through education, self-improvement, or professional mental health assessment?
+Interesting in learning more about Friendship Day, including through education, categories of self-improvement, or professional mental health assessment?
 Contact us anytime, day or night, for more information.

 Frequently Asked Questions (FAQs):

 There are different ideas regarding the actual day dedicated to celebrating friendship; some identify the first Sunday in August as the yearly time for friendship celebration, while others identify July 30th as the international day devoted to celebrating friendship.
-If today happens to be the 30th of July, or the 2nd Sunday of August, it is possible it is National Friendship Day.
+If today happens to be the 30th of July, or the 2nd Sunday of August, it is possible it is this holiday.

-National Friendship Day, according to some sources, is the first Sunday of August.
-This may only be the recognized date in the United States, however, as some sources identify July 30th as the official International Friendship Day.
+According to some sources, it is the first Sunday of August.
+This may only be the recognized date in the United States, however, as some sources identify July 30th as the official International Day of Friends.

-With that being said, friendship day may not be a happy day for everyone.
-People who do not consider themselves fulfilled in their friendships may struggle with friendship day, as might people who have close friendships, but are isolated from them, or in some way separated from the people they love most.
-Still others might find friendship day difficult after the loss of a close friend.
+With that being said, it may not be a happy day for everyone.
+People who do not consider themselves fulfilled in their friendships may struggle with this holiday, as might people who have close friendships, but are isolated from them, or in some way separated from the people they love most.
+Still others might find it difficult after the loss of a close friend.
 Friends may be lost to death, a move, or even an argument.
-In these cases, friendship day can actually be a day to grieve or experience deep and ongoing pain.
+In these cases, it can actually be a day to grieve or experience deep and ongoing pain.